icrailegacy/printf/README.md

 We strongly encourage you to work all together on a set of tests If the task does not specify what to do with an edge case, do the same as printf _printf is a custom implementation of the C programming function printf.
 This project is an application of the C programming knowledge that ALX Africa cohort 8 students have learned since starting the program on June 6, 2022.

+For this project, we expect you to look at these concepts:

+Group Projects
+Pair Programming - How To
+Flowcharts
+Technical Writing